valory-xyz/price-oracle/docs/index.md

 Note that the service is secured through a multisig contract.
 This means that, in order to settle the Bitcoin estimate in Polygon, the agents execute a multi-signature transaction that requires at least $\lceil(2N + 1) / 3\rceil$ agents signatures to be accepted.

-Finally, a random agent (keeper) is voted among the agents in the service to submit the transaction, and the service stars its cycle again.
+Finally, a random agent (keeper) is voted among the agents in the service to submit the transaction, and the service starts its cycle again.

 ## Demo